skstueber/dwebsite2/README.md

-This is a website for personal practice.
-Similar to dwebsite
+This is the source code for the [karstenstueber.com](http://karstenstueber.com) website.